rokmc756/Linstor/README.md

 ## What is Linstro?
-LINSTOR is an open-source software-defined storage solution that is typically used to manage DRBD replicated storage volumes.
+Linstor is an open-source software-defined storage solution that is typically used to manage DRBD replicated storage volumes.
 It provides both highly available and high performance volumes while focusing on operational simplicity.

-LINSTOR does not manage the underlying storage by itself and instead relies on other components such as ZFS or LVM to provision block devices.
+Linstor does not manage the underlying storage by itself and instead relies on other components such as ZFS or LVM to provision block devices.
 These block devices are then replicated using DRBD to provide fault tolerance and the ability to mount the volumes on any cluster node, regardless of its storage capabilities.
 Since volumes are replicated using the DRBD kernel module, the data path for the replication is kept entirely on kernel space, reducing its overhead when compared to solutions implemented in user space.